Trail Frequently Asked Questions

 The corridor is public land, managed by the Wallowa Union Railroad Authority, an ORS 190 entity.
 The corridor is 100 feet wide and is fenced on both sides.
 The fence will remain when the trail is constructed.

 Who will be the trail users?

 Non-motorized trail traffic: hikers, bikers, and horseback riders.
 It is anticipated that the majority of users will be from Wallowa County.
-Adjacent landowner surveys revealed many locals already use a rudimentary trail in the Joesph to Enterprise Corridor (and down valley, too).
+Adjacent landowner surveys and site visits to the corridor revealed that many locals already use a rudimentary trail in the Joesph to Enterprise Corridor (and down valley, too).
 This project will help make the Wallowa Union Railroad Authority (WURA) compliant with the Surface Transportation Board for pedestrian access in the corridor.
 And the project will open up the trail to participants representing a spectrum of ages and physical abilities.
 Research shows that trails closer to "urban" centers are used more frequently by locals than trails where longer travel to trailheads is required.

 And recreational trail users on the many miles of trails like these all over the United States have shown time and again to be good citizens, interested in nature and physical health.

 Will there be an increase in trespass, littering, vandalism, and other illegal activities?